suddentruth/SupermarketClarity/README.md

 Take a look at the [graphs](#graphs) at the end of this file or at the data and graphs within the '[Example](Example)' directory.

+If you want to know whether you market is already support check out [Supported Markets](#supported-markets).
+If yours to be added, add an issue with information as mentioned in [What data is required for bugs](#what-data-is-required-for-bugs).

 ### Outline
 + [Requirements](#requirements)